alperunlu/tayyipcoin/README.md

 ![TayyipCoin](http://i.imgur.com/kslOB5d.png)

 ## What is Tayyipcoin?
 Tayyipcoin is revolution, and ideas are bulletproof.

 ## License
 Tayyipcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.
+Forked from Dogecoin 0.6.3 at 2013, updated according to Dogecoin 1.4-archive at 2021.

 ## Development and contributions
 We don't learn, how to develop this coin, from you.